Southern Pacific 745

-Southern Pacific 745 is a preserved Mikado-type steam locomotive that was fabricated at the Southern Pacific Railroad's Algiers Shops at Algiers Point directly across the Mississippi River from New Orleans.
-With a 2-8-2 wheel configuration, 745 was built as a freight engine for the Southern Pacific Railroad Company.
-The locomotive returned to service in 2004 after a restoration period and is now housed on a short spur line in suburban Jefferson Parish.
+Southern Pacific 745 is a preserved Mk-5 class "Mikado" type steam locomotive that was fabricated at the Southern Pacific Railroad's Algiers Shops at Algiers Point directly across the Mississippi River from New Orleans.
+With a 2-8-2 wheel configuration, 745 was built as a freight engine for the Southern Pacific Railroad Company (SP).
+The locomotive returned to service in 2004 after a restoration period.
 It is currently the only operating steam locomotive in Louisiana.
+After being located in Jefferson, Louisiana for many years, it was moved to the Timbermill Museum in nearby Garyville since late 2022.

 History

 Historic significance

 SP 745 is regarded as a classic among steam locomotives and is on the U.S. National Register of Historic Places.